Aldiek/Laravel-Task/README.md

 1. `npm run dev`
 1. `php artisan serve` or use Laravel Valet or Laravel Homestead
 1. Visit `localhost:8000` in your browser
 1. Visit `/admin` if you want to access the AdminLTE admin backend.
 Admin User/Password: `admin@admin.com/password`.
-Admin Web User/Password: `adminweb@adminweb.com/password`